Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

-The time-evolution of the two-body information entropy after the interaction quench is presented in Fig.~\ref{fig2:natural_populations}(b), along with the respective $S(t)$ [Eq.~\eqref{Shannon}], displaying a similar trend with the latter.
-It turns out that irrespective of $g_f$, the two-body entropy is non-zero and reaches its maximum near the PS formation, e.g. $S^{(2)}_{\rm{max}} (t\approx 17.4) \simeq 1.96$ for $g_f=-0.1$, where two-body correlations become significant.
+The time evolution of the two-body information entropy after the interaction quench is presented in Fig.~\ref{fig2:natural_populations}(c), displaying a similar trend with the respective $S(t)$ [Eq.~\eqref{Shannon}].
+It turns out that irrespective of $g_f$, the two-body entropy is non zero and reaches its maximum near the PS formation, e.g., $S^{(2)}_{\rm{max}} (t\approx 17.4) \simeq 1.96$ for $g_f=-0.1$, where two-body correlations become significant.
 Importantly, the two-body information entropy remains below the upper bound set by our Hilbert space truncation, i.e. $S^{(2)}_{\rm{max}}(t)=\ln (M(M+1)/2) \approx 3.58$.
 This further hints that the truncation in the MB ansatz is sufficient to describe the quantum PS, and that the two-body reduced density matrix is not maximally mixed.
-We remark that the evaluation of entropy measures during RW formation is certainly an intriguing prospect for further future investigations, not only in single-component gases but also in multi-component ones, in order to infer state preparation and entanglement propagation.
-It is worthwhile to mention here that while multi-component PS analogues have been devised at the MF level in the work of~\cite{Baronio2012} for attractive and~\cite{baronio_vector_2014} for repulsive multi-component gases, we are not aware of relevant considerations at the MB level.
+We remark that the evaluation of entropy measures during RW formation is certainly an intriguing prospect for further future investigations, not only in single-component gases but also in multicomponent ones, in order to infer state preparation and entanglement propagation.
+It is worthwhile to mention here that while multicomponent PS analogs have been devised at the MF level in the work of Ref.~\cite{Baronio2012} for attractive and Ref.~\cite{baronio_vector_2014} for repulsive multicomponent gases, we are not aware of relevant considerations at the MB level.